 Placements are across South Yorkshire and the Humber, with some of the UK's leading healthcare providers.
-On your placements, you are assigned a qualified and experienced mental health nurse as a mentor.
+On your placements, you are assigned suitably prepared practice supervisors and practice assessors.
 They support you and make sure you are comfortable in your surroundings, so you make the most of the experience.

 You care for people with mental health problems, helping them to live their lives as normally as possible.
 Work may be based in people's homes, residential units and health centres.